tmdoit/node-red-contrib-alasql/README.md

 #### Multiply queries

-The `msg.topic` can hold several SQL queries separated by `;`.
+The `SQL query` can hold several SQL queries separated by `;`.
 The returned value will be an array with the result from each typically returned payload.

 #### Binding parameters